What is a Vision Statement?

 Woodruff Primary School Beliefs

-• Each student is a valued individual treated fairly and respected by teachers and other students.
+- Each student is a valued individual who is treated fairly and respected by teachers and other students.

 Principles

-In our work to end hunger, we recognize these ten principles as the foundation of The Hunger Project.
-We are committed to ensuring that our strategies are based on these principles.
+In our work to end hunger, we recognise these ten principles as the foundation of The Hunger Project and are committed to ensuring our strategies are grounded in them.

 1. Human dignity.

 All human beings are born free and equal in dignity and rights, including the right to food, health, work, and education.
-The inherent nature of every person is creative, resourceful, autonomous, responsible, and productive.
+Every person’s inherent nature is creative, resourceful, autonomous, responsible, and productive.
 We must treat the hungry not as beneficiaries of crushing dignity but as vital resources for ending hunger.

 2. Gender equality.

-Essential to ending hunger must be a social change toward gender equality.
+A social change toward gender equality is essential to ending hunger.
 Women are primarily responsible for meeting basic needs but are systematically denied the resources, freedom of action, and voice in decision-making to fulfil this responsibility.

 3. Empowerment.

-In the face of social oppression, targeted and sustained action is needed to awaken them to their potential for self-reliance, build their confidence, and organize communities to take charge of their development.
+Targeted, sustained action is needed to awaken people to their potential for self-reliance, build their confidence, and organise communities to take charge of their development amid social oppression.

 4. Leverage.